codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the least spoken language in the world?
+Who is the coolest Doctor in the hospital?
+The hip Doctor!
-Sign Language

 ## Home Server Up-Time